 Speaking of tea, be sure to check out our best-selling diet plan, The 7-Day Flat-Belly Tea Diet and Cleanse.
 Test panelists lost an amazing 10 pounds in one week!

-What do avocado toast, omelets, egg sandwiches and frittatas have in common?
+What do avocado toast, omelets, egg sandwiches, and frittatas have in common?
 They all taste great with a sprinkle of pepper.
 Piperine, the compound that gives black pepper its characteristic taste, has been shown to stop adipogenesis, the formation of new fat cells.
-This can help shrink your waistline, lower your cholesterol levels and give you that flat belly look your crave.
+This can help shrink your waistline, lower your cholesterol levels, and give you that flat belly look you crave.

 Looking for more ways to keep your cholesterol levels in check?
-Read up on these 9 Ways to Lower Your Cholesterol in 10 Seconds.
+Read up on these 17 Foods That Lower Cholesterol.

 Toast with a smear of margarine is a breakfast staple for many.
 But before you smear anymore of the stuff on consider this: Without all the additives, margarine is actually an appetite-crushing shade of grey.
 As if that weren't bad enough, many brands add propylene glycol, the antifreeze compound, to their recipe to pile on the grease without adding calories.
 Research has shown that the spread may expand your waistline, increase dangerous cholesterol levels, and up your heart disease risk.